ornladios/ADIOS2/docs/user_guide/source/api_full/fortran.rst

       integer, intent(out):: ierr

-* :f90:`subroutine adios2_remove_operations` Removes all current Operations associated with the variable.
+* :f90:`subroutine adios2_remove_operations` remove all current operations associated with the variable.
 Provides the posibility to apply operators on a block basis.

    .. code-block:: fortran